rsbondi/multifund/README.md

 You must launch lightningd with the `bitcoin-xxx` either in the config file or command line.
 It will eventually read them from the `bitcoin.conf` file.
 The bitcoin core node is used for broadcasting transactions so it must be accessible even if you use clightning internal wallet.

 TODO:
-* Use internal clightning wallet
+* Internal wallet working but must be bech32 inputs being spent
-  * need to get signing working, utxo and change address is complete
+    * need to check input type and sign appropriately
 * Read from  `bitcoin.conf`
 * Implement wallet option, currently hard coded
 * Read lightning config for internal wallet, currently hard coded to default location